SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Redbee_EPG.md

   Negative values indicate that it was created before the start of the program.
 Positive values indicate that it was created after the program started.
 - **Delivered Delta**: The time **difference between** the time the entry was **last updated** and the **start time** of the program.
   Negative values indicate that it was last updated before the start of the program.
 Positive values indicate that it was last updated after the program started.
-- **Registered**: The timestamp when the program was processed by the driver.
+- **Registered**: The timestamp when the program was processed by the connector.

 This table can contain multiple entries for the same TV program/episode.
 This is because the program can air on multiple channels and at multiple times.